Don’t you hate trying out new sunscreens?

 - The mattifying effect wears off after ~3-4 hours

-- Hard to wash off (enter the double cleanse method)
+- Hard to wash off at the end of the day (enter the double cleanse method)

 Who Should (& Shouldn’t) Use It

 If you’re oily and you’re looking for a mattifying sunscreen, look no further.
 You’ve found your match.

 On the other hand, if you have dry skin, keep looking for another sunscreen.

 Where to Purchase